 Tips for creative success from Pixar.
 Randy Nelson is Dean of Pixar University and gives a really nice 9-min talk below with important content for all professionals and students.

-The talk is called Learning and Working in the Collaborative Age.
-Pixar is the kind of company that focuses hard on the development of its people, and Nelson is someone who has a lot of experience helping very creative people communicate and collaborate better.
-The Way We Work Is Changing - Hannah Morgan.
 10 Reasons to Stop Apologizing for Your Online Life - Alexandra Samuel - The Conversation.
 By Alexandra Samuel | 9:30 AM July 15, 2010 [Visit Alexandra Samuel's new blog on HBR.org at #thankyoujesus for irl and online friends.

-Couldn’t live w/o either.
-Laptop down.
-It’s IRL Face Time!
+There’s no denying the differences between life online and off.
+It’s time to start living in 21st century reality: a reality that is both on- and offline.
+1. 2.
+3. 4.
+5. 6.
 Why Your Customers Don't Want to Talk to You - Matt Dixon and Lara Ponomareff - The Conversation.
 By Matt Dixon and Lara Ponomareff | 8:36 AM July 28, 2010 Have you ever walked into an airport, seen that there is nobody in line at the check-in counter, but still made a bee-line for the self-service kiosk?

 Better yet, have you ever waited in line for an ATM machine even though there is nobody in line for the teller inside the bank?
 If you answered “yes” to either of these questions, you’re not alone.
 Most customers these days demonstrate a huge — and increasing — appetite for self-service, yet most companies run their operations as if customers prefer to interact with them live.
 In our research on this topic (which we discuss in our recent HBR article “Stop Trying to Delight Your Customers“), we’ve found that corporate leaders dramatically overestimate the extent to which their customers actually want to talk to them.
+This attitude toward self-service has been a long time coming.
+What is it that makes self service so appealing?
+How often does channel switching happen?
 Higher Education Is Overrated; Skills Aren't - Michael Schrage.
 By Michael Schrage | 10:38 AM July 29, 2010 With innovation, entrepreneurship and significantly smarter fiscal policies, America should eventually escape its “hireless recovery.”